Veggie-selling Startup Meicai to Go Head-to-head Against Alibaba and Meituan

 A broad product expansion does not always translate into selling power, as well.
 The platform may find itself losing its bargaining power in the single product;

 Diseconomies of scale happens when the platform needs to pre-treat goods, a process that can hardly be automatic.

-Sysco reports its financials according to three operating segments: U.S. Foodservice Operations- primarily includes U.S. Broadline operations, which distribute a full line of food products, including custom-cut meat, seafood, specialty produce, specialty imports and a wide variety of non-food products; International Foodservice; SYGMA- customized distribution subsidiary that focuses on distribution to certain chain restaurant customer locations, instead of independent or small chain restaurants that Broadline is responsible for.
+Sysco reports its financials according to three operating segments: U.S. Foodservice Operations- primarily includes U.S. Broadline operations, which distribute a full line of food products, including custom-cut meat, seafood, specialty produce, specialty imports and a wide variety of non-food products; International Foodservice; SYGMA- customized distribution subsidiary that focuses on distribution to certain chain restaurant, instead of independent or small chain restaurants that Broadline is responsible for.

 Broadline accounted for the majority of the company’s overall revenue in fiscal year 2018.
 It was also much more profitable than the other units, with a 7.7% operating margin during the same period.
 SYGMA's customers are mostly chain restaurants.
 High-volume chains have the buying power to negotiate better prices, resulting in bad margins for Sysco.
 Thus, Meicai’s utmost mission is to attract as many as small- and medium-sized restaurants in China as possible.